 fax: (212) 358-1256

-The 2018-2019 Early Childhood Course of Study will begin on Monday, July 2, 2018 and will be completed in May 2019.
-The program consists of a four-week summer course phase, together with four four-day seminars (two in the fall and two in the spring) and a nine-month student-teaching experience (practicum).
+The 2019-2020 Early Childhood Course of Study will begin on Monday, June 24th, 2019 and will be completed in June 2020.
+The program consists of a four-week summer course phase, together with four three-day seminars (two in the fall and two in the spring) and a nine-month student-teaching experience (practicum).
 Enrolled adult learners can sign up to complete the course of study as described or can design their course schedule differently with the approval of the program director to better meet their needs.
 Enrolled adult learners can also choose to complete all their course work before entering the internship phase.

 Adult Leaners will also participate in an on-line Child Development course through Xavier University and also have the option of participating in a Masters degree program through Gordon College.